parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Planning the building of software, factoring in requirements, limitations, audience, and developer experience.
 Designing to be modular, intelligent, and reusable."

-^ They got a little more expressive with their description of software architecture.
+^ MARS: They got a little more expressive with their description of software architecture.
 Trying to unpack its pieces.
 We got a lot responses like this from the software engineering crowd.

 ---
 # What does 'software architecture' mean?